 The teaching of History enables our children to develop a context for their growing sense of identity and a chronological framework for their knowledge of significant events and people.
 What they learn through our History Curriculum supports their decision making about personal choices, attitudes and values.
 Our History Curriculum also helps children gain a sense of their own identity within the social, political, cultural and economic background in which they live.

 At South Crosland C.E.
 (A) Junior School our planning covers the National Curriculum objectives for History (2014).

-History is taught as a discrete subject in a two-year cycle to mixed-age Year 3 and 4 groups and to mixed-age Year 5 and 6 groups.
-This mixed-age approach provides the opportunity for children to support each other during History lessons so that they experience success in their learning.
-Within the second cycle, children will spend an additional 10 hours focusing on pre-history, from Stone Age to Iron Age in Year 3 and 4; and on The Luddites, in Year 5 and 6.
+History is taught as a discrete subject in a two-year cycle to lower school (Year 3 and 4) and to upper school (Year 5 and 6) classes.
+This approach provides the opportunity for the children to progress in their understanding and implementation of key skills during History lessons so that they experience success in their learning.
+Within the second cycle, children will spend an additional ten hours with Year 3 and 4 focussing on pre-history from Stone Age to Iron Age and Year 5 and 6 focusing on The Luddites.

 We endeavour to promote a passion for History by delivering a range of rich, well-planned historical learning experiences to provide stimulating, real-life contexts for our children.
 It is important that the children develop the progressive skills of a historian throughout their time here and do not just learn a series of facts about the past.
 In History, pupils will find and evaluate evidence and learn how to reach their own informed conclusions.